-C/(I+N) method
+Where iRSSclust_max is maximum interference level from clustered network, iRSSclust_av is average interference level from clustered network, Diff2 is the difference between iRSSclust_av and iRSSring.

+From the Table 8 we can see that the interference from surrounding network is higher by 0.17-10.96 dB.
+It should be highlighted that at the same time the protection requirement of I/N = −6 dB for radar-type antenna systems (both antenna distribution pattern types for horizontal antenna pattern) is not exceeded.

+Example of ATS in Kaliningrad region

-It is assumed that SDL in the frequency band 1427-1518 MHz will be deployed on the same sites as 800 MHz frequency band base stations.
+For the example presented below, an assumption was made that SDL in the frequency band 1427-1518 MHz will be deployed in the same sites of the base stations in the 800 MHz frequency band.
 This deterministic analysis is based on real mobile network deployment in the 800 MHz frequency band in the Republic of Lithuania.
-3959 sectors have been used with all parameters currently in operation, only the frequency was changed to 1482 MHz to represent L-band situation.
-The nearest ATS station (located 70 km and away from the border with Lithuania), registered in MIFR is in Kaliningrad enclave.
+3959 sectors have been used with all parameters currently in operation, only the frequency was changed to 1482 MHz to represent the L-band situation.
+The nearest ATS station (located 70 km and away from the border with Lithuania), registered in MIFR is in the Kaliningrad enclave.
 The antenna height of 50 m is provided for this station (site name Kaliningrad, location 020°24'00" E 54°46'00" N).
-We will calculate electric field strength level both on the location of the ATS ground station and on the borderline.
-Propagation model is according to Recommendation ITU-R P.1546-5 with the probability of 10% of time and 50% of location.
+We will calculate electric the field strength level both on the location of the ATS ground station and on the borderline.
+The propagation model is according to Recommendation ITU-R P.1546-5 with the probability of 10% of time and 50% of location.
 SRTM3 terrain data was used.

-For the aggregate interference analysis, the zone with radius of 250 km around ATS was investigated.
-The picture below shows the situation of the locations of ATS ground station, mobile network base stations and points on the borderline.
+For the aggregate interference analysis, an area with a radius of 250 km around the ATS station was investigated.
+The picture below shows the situation of the locations of the ATS ground station, the mobile network base stations and the points on the borderline.